 The right setting

-Finding the right setting for your child is obviously crucial to ensuring a child’s happiness, regulation and ability to reach their potential.
-Every child is different, as is every setting, so it can be alarmingly difficult to know where to start – particularly if you are also concerned about additional needs and challenges such as developmental trauma.
+Evidently, finding the right setting for your child is crucial to ensuring a child’s happiness, regulation and ability to reach their potential.
+Because every child and every setting is different, it can be alarmingly difficult to know where to start.
+However, it is even more important if you are also concerned about additional needs and challenges.

 Here is some general information about settings and some useful websites.
-Speak directly to the settings you are considering and start early when approaching a transition such as primary to secondary provision.
+Firstly, try to speak directly to the settings you are considering.
+Also remember to start early when getting close to a transition such as primary to secondary provision.

 - Choosing your school

 - Tips to guide you through the applications process from the BBC

 What are the different types of educational setting?

 - The Education System in the UK